sabrina-ulbrich/flashcards_1/README.md

+# Flashcards

-# Flashcards - an exercise in Ruby on Rails
+An exercise in Ruby on Rails.

-Flashcards application based on the Leitner system
+Flashcards is a learning cards application based on the Leitner system.